 When I decided to become a ‘christian’ minister, I went to a ‘christian’ college, then to a ‘christian’ seminary, and then graduated to serve in two ‘christian’ churches among good, ‘christian’ people.

 But while serving as a ‘christian’ minister, I encountered the message of Jesus (go figure), as opposed to the doctrines of the church.

-Don’t get me wrong, the doctrines of the church include the message of Jesus, but in my own experience the message of Jesus was subsumed and lost in the doctrines of the church.
+Don’t get me wrong, the doctrines of the church include the message of Jesus, but in my own experience the message of Jesus was lost in the doctrines of the church.

 I started to think (and think even more so now) that, while we still will have doctrines, that the doctrines of the church are a sub-category to the message of Jesus.

 The early disciples did not have catechisms or systematic theologies in their hands when they decided to follow Jesus, they developed their thinking after they started following Jesus.